-Students of philosophy will develop and refine a range of transferable skills, such as the ability to ask penetrating questions, to analyse and evaluate the arguments of others and to present their own arguments clearly and logically in written and oral format.
-It should. therefore, equip students well in any other field of study.
+Students of philosophy will develop and refine a range of transferable skills, such the ability to ask penetrating questions, to analyse and evaluate the arguments of others and to present their own arguments clearly and logically in written and oral format.
+It should, therefore, equip students well in any other field of study.
 Careers followed by those with a philosophy background are widely varied.
-Examples include politics, marketing, journalism, PR, advertising, medical services, social work, counseling and psychotherapy, the police, broadcasting publishing and education to name a few.
+Examples include politics, marketing, journalism, PR, advertising, medical services, social work, counseling psychotherapy, the broadcasting publishing and education to name a few.